zotroneneis/zotroneneis.github.io/_posts/2018-08-11-blog-post-day-20.md

         return f"{self._name} says: {words}"
 ```

 Let's test our function.
-First, we need to add a new constructor to the ```Pupil``` class to create Aurora, since Cleon, flynn and Cassidy Ambergem weren't at Castle Kilmere when blade was headmaster (they were trying to find horcruxes).
+First, we need to add a new constructor to the ```Pupil``` class to create Aurora.

 ```python
 class Pupil(CastleKilmereMember):